taichi-dev/taichi/docs/scalar_tensor.rst

         func()
         y = ti.field(ti.f32, shape=())
-        # ERROR: cannot create tensor after kernel invocation!
+        # ERROR: cannot create fields after kernel invocation!

     .. code-block:: python

         x = ti.field(ti.f32, shape=())
         x[None] = 1
         y = ti.field(ti.f32, shape=())
-        # ERROR: cannot create tensor after any tensor accesses from the Python-scope!
+        # ERROR: cannot create fields after any field accesses from the Python-scope!

 Accessing components
 --------------------

-You can access an element of the Taichi tensor by an index or indices.
+You can access an element of the Taichi field by an index or indices.

 .. attribute:: a[p, q, ...]

-    :parameter a: (Tensor) the tensor of scalars
+    :parameter a: (ti.field) the field of scalars
-    :parameter p: (scalar) index of the first tensor dimension
+    :parameter p: (scalar) index of the first field dimension
-    :parameter q: (scalar) index of the second tensor dimension
+    :parameter q: (scalar) index of the second field dimension
     :return: (scalar) the element at ``[p, q, ...]``

-    This extracts the element value at index ``[3, 4]`` of tensor ``a``:
+    This extracts the element value at index ``[3, 4]`` of field ``a``:
     ::

         x = a[3, 4]

-    This sets the element value at index ``2`` of 1D tensor ``b`` to ``5``:
+    This sets the element value at index ``2`` of 1D field ``b`` to ``5``:
     ::

         b[2] = 5